1919-14/Intelli-Credit_AI_Credit_Decisioning_Engine/README.md

 ---

+## 🛤️ End-to-End Workflow: What Happens When You Upload?

+1. **Document Upload & Ingestion (Layer 1):** The user uploads a batch of MSME financial documents (PDFs, CSVs, Excel, Images) via the UI.
+The system automatically classifies each document type.
+   - **HITL Checkpoint 1 (Document Review):** The user verifies the AI's document classification and can manually reassign document types if incorrect before proceeding. *(Solves: Contextual "Garbage In, Garbage Out" errors, preventing incorrectly classified documents from corrupting the downstream pipeline.)*
+2. **Extraction & Validation (Layer 2 & 3):** Data is extracted via local parsing or OCR.
+It validates authenticity (e.g., GSTIN checks) and cross-triangulates values across different sources (reconciling Bank Statements with GST Returns).
+   - **HITL Checkpoint 2 (Data Verification):** The user reviews the extracted key data points (e.g., account numbers, GSTIN, dates) for accuracy and can correct any OCR/parsing errors. *(Solves: OCR hallucinations and extraction failures, ensuring the foundational numerical data model is 100% accurate before moving to the scoring engine.)*
+3. **Feature Engineering & NLP (Layer 4):** Over 120 key financial ratios and indicators are derived.
+NLP parses qualitative data like auditor notes or management commentary.
+   - **HITL Checkpoint 3 (Ratio Calibration):** The user can review the AI-derived financial ratios and qualitative summaries, adjusting specific inputs or weights based on unique business context not captured in the documents. *(Solves: Algorithmic rigidity, allowing human officers to inject offline knowledge, such as cyclical business nuances, directly into the quantitative model.)*
+4. **Federated AI Scoring & Context (Layer 5):** The Groq LLM evaluates the aggregated profile to generate a risk category and assess the "5Cs of Credit".
+Tavily Web Search fetches recent industry news, while SHAP values explicitly explain the key factors driving the AI's score.
+   - **HITL Checkpoint 4 (Pre-Condition Review):** If the AI flags potential hard-reject conditions (e.g., adverse news, major policy violations), the system halts.
+An authorized user must review these flags and explicitly decide to clean/bypass them or formally reject the application. *(Solves: Auto-rejection anxiety and strict regulatory compliance issues, guaranteeing that severe exceptions and negative flags are always arbitrated by a human.)*
+5. **Final Decision & Sign-off (Layer 6):** An authorized Credit Officer reviews the AI's final recommendation and comprehensive explanations.
+They can accept the AI's decision or execute a hard-override by providing detailed justification and signing off with a digital signature.
+6. **Automated CAM Generation (Layer 7):** A comprehensive, regulatory-grade Credit Appraisal Memorandum (CAM) report is auto-generated as a PDF, documenting the financials, AI insights, and final human decision.
+7. **Governance & Auditing (Layer 8):** The finalized application telemetry is routed to the L8 Governance dashboard, continuously tracking model drift, performance metrics, and risk distributions for compliance purposes.

+---

 ## 🌟 Additional Enterprise Features
 Beyond the core AI scoring engine, Intelli-Credit ships with a suite of enterprise-grade auxiliary systems to ensure security, auditability, and team collaboration: